 “We had 37 major roles.
 Dozens of kids under the age of 12, horses, buggies, and beards!
 It was like doing a period movie in many ways.
 There was a certain authenticity that we had to bring to it,” Gregg says.

 The most difficult aspect for Gregg was relating to the father in the movie.
 The father, consistent with Amish beliefs, does not allow his wife to have a photograph of their deceased daughter.

 Gregg says, “I thought his strictness was too much.
 But then, as we did the scene, the father says that they don’t need a graven image to remember their daughter by.
 That gave me insight, and I slowly came around to understanding the characters even better.”

 Gregg comes from show business parents.
 His father Gregg Champion was a dancer and director and his mother Marge Champion was a dance and choreographer.
 Gregg lost his brother and stepfather in an accident and used that memory and emotions to translate how people deal with anger and forgiveness.

 “This was a very tough project.
 Kimberly Williams-Paisley is a young mother with two kids who were there.
 There were people who were worried that the movie would exploit this tragedy.
 So, we were careful not to deal with anything that led up to it [the shooting] in an impressionable way and not to show anything graphic so you get the idea without showing it.
 The movie is about the aftermath.”

 Gregg concludes, “I hope people will tune in with an open heart and open mind to learn a story about the healing power of forgiveness.
 That’s what the movie is about.
 About healing.
 And showing that in the most unimaginable, extreme situation and how we might apply it to our own lives.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!